To Build Reusable Terraform Modules to Launch EC2 Instances on AWS

 - An AWS account with a valid access key and secret key configured (via

-) - A public SSH key (for EC2 key pair)
+aws configure) - A public SSH key (for EC2 key pair)

 - Familiarity with basic command line usage